 His film credits include; 'How It’s Done', 'Chalet Girl', 'The Piano Tuner', 'The Clap', 'Graham and Alice', 'Medium Rare', 'St Trinians' and 'St Trinians II', 'Malice in Wonderland', 'The Knot', and 'Disobediance'

 In addition to a host of radio credits he has written the book 'The History of Radio Comedy' for Virign and has contributed to many TV shows as a panelist.
 For the past ten years he has been a regular panelist on The Wright Stuff (Channel 5).

 On the stage Steve appeared in the hit version of '12 Angry Men' at the Edinburgh Festival, and he has written and toured several one man character shows including 'Behind the Net Curtains' and 'Celebrity Squares'.
 In 2007 he appeared as Beastly Boris in the Barbican’s production of 'Jack and the Beanstalk' in London and last year as Smee in 'Peter Pan' in Hastings.
 In 2010 Steve starred alongside Michael Brandon in 'Wet Weather Cover' a brand new play at The King’s Head in Islington which sold out before transferring to the Arts Theatre in the West End.
 In the summer of 2011 Steve made his Royal Court debut playing Hymie Kossoff in the acclaimed production of Chicken Soup With Barley.
 He returned to the Royal Court this year in a verbatim production called 'Jews.
 In Their Own Words.'

 In April 2012 Steve began playing Mr Wormwood in the hit West End Musical 'Matilda'.
 He gave over 600 performances in the role.
 In the autumn of 2014 he was part of the original cast of the musical 'Made in Dagenham' at The Adelphi Theatre where he played Tooley, the boss of Ford.

 In the past few years Steve has been a semi regular character in BBC1s Holby City playing Mr James, the serial hypochondriac.
-He is now playing arch villain GoldFist in CITV's brand new show Spy School which returned for a second series in 2018.
-Also in 2017 he played Popsy Wilson Jr in the 20th Century Fox movie about wrestling 'Walk Like A Panther' released in March '18 all over the UK and now available as a digital download.
+He was arch villain GoldFist in CITV's BAFTA nominated show Spy School.
+In 2017 he played Popsy Wilson Jr in the 20th Century Fox movie about wrestling 'Walk Like A Panther' released in March '18 all over the UK and available as a digital download.